Published on January 05, 2023

 OHRH Launches Communication Tool For Emergency Department Patients

-The Emergency Department at Owensboro Health Regional Hospital is launching a new tool to improve patient experiences — a mobile platform that will help patients stay updated throughout their visit.
+The Emergency Department at Owensboro Health Regional Hospital recently launched a new tool to improve patient experiences — a mobile platform that will help patients stay updated throughout their visit.

 “Owensboro Health is always looking for innovative ways to improve the patient experience,” said Chris Sale, Owensboro Health Regional Hospital Vice President of Operations.
 “The more we can communicate with patients about their visit, the better for everyone involved.
 This service is just one way we’re committed to providing excellent patient care.”